-It might seem odd to ask how long a drought on romance anime will last at first.
+It might seem odd to ask how long a drought on romantic anime will last at first.
 Largely because each season there are many anime tagged romance that come out and so many cute romantic couples appear for people to swoon over.
 Yet, I’ve found myself yearning for something from the genre and I decided to really think about what was missing.

 It wasn’t an easy task.
 But ultimately I came to the conclusion that what was missing was the sweet and pure romances, the Hollywood fairy-tale so to speak, and while there were plenty of delightful couples, both canon and fan-shipped, I really just wanted another Zen and Shirayuki (Snow White With The Red Hair) or Sawako and Kazehaya (Kimi ni Todoke).